rvlewerissa/news-aggregator/README.md

 #### Environment Variable

-Added .env file just for the sake of this assignment, shouldn't be used on real project environment.
+Added `.env` file just for the sake of this assignment, shouldn't be used on real project environment.

+### Caveat

+Since SSG revalidates every minute, there is a potential risk of hitting the third-party APIâ€™s rate limit.